-Some assignments in this class are designated as team assignments.
+The case studies in this class are designated as team projects (except for the peer reviews).
 For team assignments, you will work as part of a team consisting of two or three learners.
 A single submission is made for each team assignment, including names of all participants, and all members of that team receive the same grade for that assignment.
-Working in teams is designed to develop teamwork and leadership skills.
+Working in teams is designed to develop teamwork and leadership skills, not to make some learners work harder than others!
+Each team submission must be accompanied by a short explanation of the contributions by each team member.